Saassoso/charif-labs-infra/README.md

 ---

+## 🎯 Project Goals and Objectives

+This project aims to establish a robust, secure, and automated infrastructure for security operations, focusing on the following key objectives:

+-   **Implement Zero-Trust Security:** Eliminate implicit trust by verifying every access request, regardless of origin, through Cloudflare Zero Trust.
+-   **Automate Infrastructure Deployment (IaC):** Manage Cloudflare resources and host configurations using Terraform and Ansible to ensure consistency, repeatability, and version control.
+-   **Centralize Identity and Access Management (IAM):** Provide a single, secure identity provider (Keycloak) for all services, enforcing OIDC-based authentication.
+-   **Enhance Threat Detection and Response (XDR):** Deploy a comprehensive security monitoring solution (Wazuh) for endpoint protection, log analysis, and incident detection.
+-   **Streamline Operations with Containerization:** Utilize Docker and Docker Compose for efficient, scalable, and isolated deployment of all application services.
+-   **Integrate DevSecOps Practices:** Incorporate automated security scanning, validation, and continuous deployment through GitHub Actions to maintain a secure and agile development lifecycle.
+-   **Ensure High Availability and Resiliency:** Design the stack to be resilient to component failures through container orchestration and modular service design (though explicit multi-node HA is beyond the scope of a single-host deployment, the architecture supports future scaling).

+---

 ## 🌟 Introduction

 This project, CHARif-LABS-INFRA, offers a comprehensive, self-hosted solution for modern security operations, enabling organizations to achieve a robust security posture through a Zero-Trust framework.
 It integrates cutting-edge open-source and community-edition tools to provide: